ndsev/zserio-service-grpc-cpp/doc/BUILD_gRPC.md

 ```

 > Note that the following instructions are valid for gRPC v1.27.0.
 Different steps may be needed for other
 versions.
-It is always a good idea to check gRPC distribution tests for CMake mentioned below to see what
+It is always a good idea to check gRPC distribution tests for CMake mentioned below to see what have
-have to be done.
+to be done.

+> Note that these instructions are not valid for Windows.
+For Windows, use official instructions at
+https://github.com/grpc/grpc/blob/master/BUILDING.md.
+For gRPC v1.27.0, it is necessary to add
+`find_package(Threads)` and `add_definitions(-D_WIN32_WINNT=0x600)` to `CMakeLists.txt`
+of calculator example.

+> :warning: Never use `-DBUILD_SHARED_LIBS=ON` for Windows builds.
+We observed Segmentation fault
+on client side whenever service call was executed.

 > :warning: gRPC release v1.26.0 has a bug which cause a deadlock when trying to build a server or connect
 to a channel.
 As a workaround it is recommended to use v1.26.x branch or switch to v1.27.0 or newer.